We are building a living map to navigate the complexities of nudging behavior change, for use by a growing community of practitioners and academics.

 Nudge Cartography is led by Linnea Gandhi, a Wharton Ph.D. in Operations, Information and Decisions.
 It is made possible by collaboration with industry partners, consultation with contacts across academia, the expertise of CSSLab researchers, and — above all — the tireless work of our team of dedicated UPenn and UChicago students.

-Senior Research Leads: Anushka Bhansali, Anoushka Kiyawat, Anna Lamb, Mia Shelton
+Automation, Modeling, & Experimentation Leads: Anushka Bhansali, Anoushka Kiyawat, Anna Lamb

-Alumni: Akriti, AJ Acacio, Kathryn Ambroze, Elizabeth Criswell, Mariela Dyer, Sydney Freedman, Chelsey Gonzalez, Grant Harris, Siena Henson, Yao Hung, Palak Jain, Irena Kaplan, Krishleen Kaur Kohli, Elina Konstidinou, Joshua Kurniawan, Andrea Lin, Sara Lopez Marin, Alison Martin, Isabelle Mauboussin, Ellis Morlock, Trisha Nagpal, Vartika Parasramka, Darcie Piechowski, Tianfu (Toby) Ren, Emma Ronzetti, Becky Schmid, Lisa Schreiber, Michelle She, Palashi Singhal, Riya Sirdeshmukh, Brooke Spencer, Xuefei Tan, Jessie Thenarianto, Kwaish Vohra, Wendy Yu, Shuchen Zhang
+Alumni: Akriti, AJ Acacio, Kathryn Ambroze, Elizabeth Criswell, Mariela Dyer, Sydney Freedman, Ishaan Goel, Chelsey Gonzalez, Grant Harris, Siena Henson, Yao Hung, Palak Jain, Lamrot Jinfessa, Irena Kaplan, Krishleen Kaur Kohli, Elina Konstidinou, Shloka Kumar, Joshua Kurniawan, Andrea Lin, Sara Lopez Marin, Alison Martin, Isabelle Mauboussin, Ellis Morlock, Trisha Nagpal, Vartika Parasramka, Darcie Piechowski, Tianfu (Toby) Ren, Emma Ronzetti, Becky Schmid, Lisa Schreiber, Michelle She, Palashi Singhal, Riya Sirdeshmukh, Brooke Spencer, Xuefei Tan, Jessie Thenarianto, Kwaish Vohra, Wendy Yu, Shuchen Zhang